 These are both called positive affirmations, and they're perfect for combating negative beliefs.

-5. Practice believing in yourself
+5. Practice believing in yourself to overcome the top 10 self-limiting beliefs

 After you’ve reframed your limiting belief, it’s time to put it into practice.
+You can coach yourself to have a better mindset.
+Which is great for your mental health and will allow you to combat those negative thoughts.

 The sky is the limit when it comes to practicing new beliefs.
 Just make sure that you take actionable steps that will help you move closer to your goal.

 Self-limiting beliefs can hold us back from achieving our goals and reaching our full potential.
-However, when you follow this guide, you will overcome limiting beliefs and start living the life you want to live.
+However, when you follow this guide, you will overcome limiting beliefs and start living the life you want to live!